workos-inc/laravel-example-applications/laravel-mfa-example/README.md

 # Laravel Example App with SSO powered by WorkOS

-An example application demonstrating to use the [WorkOS Laravel SDK](https://github.com/workos-inc/workos-laravel) to authenticate users via SSO.
+An example application demonstrating to use the [WorkOS MFA API](https://workos.com/docs/mfa/guide) and the [WorkOS Laravel SDK](https://github.com/workos-inc/workos-laravel) to authenticate users.

 ## Prerequisites